List of BanG Dream! characters: Rinko Shirokane

 Rinko Shirokane (白金 燐子, Shirokane Rinko) is the keyboardist of Roselia and a first-year music student at Yotsuba.
 She plays a black Roland keyboard.
 Rinko has played the piano ever since she was young and has won various awards at piano competitions.
 She is extremely shy and asocial, getting easily scared when she is around large crowds or unfamiliar people.
 As such, she does not go out much, is easily embarrassed, and tends to be a pessimist.
 In her free time, she likes to read and play online games, meeting her best friend Ako in the latter; Ako also calls her "Rin-rin".

-She is the last to join Roselia, doing so after playing along to videos of the band's rehearsals and passing her audition.
-Due to her shy disposition, Rinko hesitates at performing live but proclaims her wish to play with the band.
-As a skilled seamstress, she designs Roselia's costumes, each with varying themes; for example, the band's "Neo-Aspect" outfits feature a clock-inspired motif to symbolize the stoppage of time (after an argument causes them to separate) and the clock hands' movement as one (upon reconciling).
-During her second year of high school, Rinko tries out for various clubs—though she ultimately declines to join any of them—in an effort to build up the courage to join a piano competition that she had participated in as a child but ended poorly.
-Despite her doubts about returning to the event and questions on why she enjoys playing the piano, she finds the motivation to do so upon recalling how the instrument helps her express her feelings beyond words.
-Rinko becomes Hanasakigawa's student council president as a senior in an effort to combat her nerves while also helping others.

 Satomi Akesaka portrayed Rinko until sensorineural hearing loss forced her to leave the band and the BanG Dream! project in September 2018.
 Open auditions were held to find her successor, and Kanon Shizaki took over as Rinko in November.
 Cynthia Martinez voices Rinko in the dub.